+19.1.
+Benefits Committee

-- 19.1 Benefits Committee - During the term of this MOU, the County and PDA-Unions shall convene the Benefits Committee for the following purposes: - A. To continue ongoing discussions regarding cost structures as part of an overall strategy to maintain balanced enrollment in County plans. - B. To investigate the feasibility offering additional medical and/or dental coverage of revising medical plan(s) coverage and/or plan(s) and strategies to integrate wellness program participation into benefits insurance cost structure. - C. To address legislative changes to health insurance legislation, including but not limited to the Affordable Care Act. - , including FSA debit cards.
-The Benefits Committee will be composed of County and labor representatives, not to exceed two (2) representatives from each participating labor organization and four (4) County representatives.
+During the term of this MOU, the County and Unions shall convene the Benefits Committee for the following purposes:

+- A. To continue ongoing discussions regarding cost structures as part of an overall strategy to maintain balanced enrollment in County plans. - B. To investigate the feasibility offering additional medical and/or dental coverage and/or plan(s) and strategies to integrate wellness program participation into benefits cost structure. - C. To address legislative changes to health insurance legislation, including but not limited to the Affordable Care Act. - Agreements reached as part of the Benefits Committee may be implemented outside of negotiations if employee organizations representing a majority of employees agree, providing, however, all employee organizations are given an opportunity to meet and confer regarding such agreements.